PsyChrome-G3/AssessmentToolkit/README.md

 - Ability to include media images to aid in the assessment process.
 - Visually appealing GUI front end for an intuitive user experience.
 - Immediate feedback on correct and incorrect answers during the assessment.
-- Randomization of question order for enhanced challenge.
+- Randomization of question order and answer choices for enhanced challenge.
 - Keeps track of the user's score.